vanthome/winston-elasticsearch/README.md

 ### Interdependencies of Options

-When changing the `indexPrefix` and/ or the `transformer`, make sure to provide a matching `mappingTemplate`.
+When changing the `indexPrefix` and/ or the `transformer`, make sure to provide a matching `indexTemplate`.

 ## Transformer